GuillaumeCisco/react-json-prettify/README.md

 React Json Prettify
 =========

-Simple and Lightweight React Component for displaying Json
+Simple and Lightweight React Component for displaying Json.

+The only dependencies are `react` and `prop-types` (last is excluded once built).

 ## Installation